If you have been—or suspect you may have been—sexually assaulted, you are urged to call 911 or follow instructions for each campus below.

 If you need immediate support after hours, there is a counselor on call at all times; ask the Public Safety officer to call a counselor.
 The most efficient way to make an appointment with a counselor is to email counseling(at)sjc.edu.
 You may also call 410-626-2552.
 View more information about Counseling Services.

 The therapists at the Student Health Office are available to provide confidential support for students who have experienced or suspect they may have experienced sexual misconduct or harassment.
 During office hours, go directly to the Student Health Center and ask for help.
 If you need immediate support after hours, call the Public Safety cell at 505-660-8177, or call the Switchboard (“0” from a campus phone or 505-984-6000) and they will connect you to the senior resident on call.
 To make an appointment with a therapist, call extension 505-984-6419 (ext.
 6419) or 505-984-6421 (ext.
 6421).

-Even if you are unsure what happened was an assault or other type of misconduct, the college encourages you to report the incident and to seek appropriate assistance by talking to a counselor, senior resident, resident assistant, public safety officer, nurse-practitioner, the director of student services, or the assistant dean.
+Even if you are unsure what happened was an assault or other type of misconduct, the college encourages you to report the incident and to seek appropriate assistance by talking to a counselor, senior resident, resident assistant, public safety officer, nurse-practitioner, the director of student services or residential life, or the assistant dean.
 Communications with counselors and other health care providers are confidential.
-Other college employees, however, including resident assistants and senior residents, have an obligation to let the director of student services, who is the Title IX coordinator, know that a sexual assault or offense has occurred.
-The director of student services will then contact you to discuss the incident and whether the complaint process will be initiated.
+Other college employees, including resident assistants and senior residents, have an obligation to let Title IX coordinators on each campus know that a sexual assault or offense has occurred.
+Title IX coordinators will then contact you to discuss the incident and whether the complaint process will be initiated.
 (Read more about the complaint process.)

-For more information on sexual misconduct, see the college’s Sexual Misconduct and Harassment Policies.
+For more information on sexual misconduct, see the college’s Sexual Misconduct and Harassment Policies and Sexual Intimacies Policy.